Christina Milian Shows Off Toned Legs In Tiny Shorts

 “That weight looks so good on you,” a fifth follower commented.

-Christina announced earlier this year that she and her boyfriend M. Pokora are expecting a child.
-It will be their first together.
+Christina announced earlier this year that she and her boyfriend M. Pokora were expecting a child.
+This will be their first child as a couple.
 The pair have been dating since 2017, per Oprah Mag.

-She had her first child, Violet, 9, with her ex-husband, The Dream, who she divorced in 2011.
+She had her first child, Violet, 9, with her ex-husband, The Dream.
+They divorced in 2011.

-She was previously in a relationship with The Masked Singer host Nick Cannon in the early 2000s who she dated around the time of the film they both starred in, Love Don’t Cost A Thing.
-The Inquisitr previously reported Christina revealing how she found out Cannon was cheating on her at the time.
+She was previously in a relationship with The Masked Singer host Nick Cannon in the early 2000s.
+She dated him around the time of the film they both starred in, Love Don’t Cost A Thing.
+The Inquisitr previously reported that Christina revealed how she found out Cannon was cheating on her at the time.

-“When I was dating Nick Cannon, the password somehow worked on the first check, and I was right,” Milian admitted.
+“When I was dating Nick Cannon, the password [I hacked on his phone] somehow worked on the first check, and I was right,” Milian admitted.

 “And then next thing you know, for like a month I was reading messages,” she continued.